Day 1 London - In flight

 Day 3 Amritsar

 This morning, we return to the Harmandir Sahib, or Golden Temple, the holiest shrine of Sikhism.
 At its heart, set within a sacred pool, gleams the Hari Mandir (Divine Temple) - a postcard-perfect, gold-plated architectural jewel topped with intricate spires and cupolas, and decorated inside and out with verses from the Granth Sahib.
 This is truly one of the world’s iconic places of worship, thankfully (like all Sikh temples) open to visitors.
 After exploration of the vast temple complex, including community kitchens which provide free meals to 10,000 pilgrims every day, we head out to walk the busy bazaars of the city and visit the historic Jallianwala Bagh, scene of the 1919 Amritsar Massacre, one of the most tragic episodes of the British Raj.
 We also take some time to admire the Durgiana Hindu temple, which clearly takes its inspiration from the Golden Temple.
-An afternoon excursion to the India/Pakistan border town of Wagah invites appreciation of the pomp and pageantry of the Changing of the Guard ceremony.
+An afternoon excursion to the India/Pakistan border town of Wagah invites appreciation of the pomp and pageantry of the Lowering of the Flag ceremony.

 Day 4 Amritsar - Dharamshala